90% Planning and Design

 CalTrout staff have engaged in the Fisheries Work Group since 2019 and are thrilled to add our skills to address the hard work of barrier removal and restoring ecological function further up in the watershed.
 We have assisted local partners and trained volunteers to conduct spawning surveys along Alameda Creek since 2022.

-The current remaining barrier on mainstem Alameda Creek is in Sunol Valley near the 680 freeway.
-It is created by a major gas pipeline, owned by PG&E, that is covered in a protective layer of concrete which protrudes up into the creek, making it impassable to fish during most streamflows.
-This past winter, there was sufficient water in the creek to allow fish to swim over the pipeline.
-But as California’s cycle of drought and deluge continues, resolving this barrier to fish passage will ensure fish access upstream regardless of their species, life stage or size, and if it’s a wet or dry year.
+The current remaining barrier on mainstem Alameda Creek is in Sunol Valley near the intersection of Interstate 680 and State Route 84.
+It is created by a protruding layer of concrete across Alameda Creek that protects a major gas pipeline owned by Pacific Gas and Electric Company (PG&E).
+The concrete prevents passage for migratory fish during most stream flows.
+As California’s cycle of drought and deluge continues, resolving this barrier to fish passage will ensure fish access upstream regardless of their species, life stage or size, and if it’s a wet or dry year.

-The pipeline will be lowered approximately 17 feet beneath the creek bed, so it no longer protrudes above the creek.
-The design plans are being developed by McBain Associates Applied River Sciences, a crucial project partner that CalTrout has worked with for many years in our North Coast and Mount Shasta regions.
+The gas pipeline will be moved about 100 feet downstream and lowered approximately 18 feet beneath the creek bed, so there is no longer a need for the protective concrete layer.
+The existing pipeline and associated concrete will be removed after the new pipeline is tied in.
+PG&E is developing the pipeline burial designs and will execute all pipe work.
+Following the pipeline burial, the creek will be regraded to create a dynamic channel and disturbed areas will be revegetated with native plants.
+The restoration design plans are being developed by McBain Associates Applied River Sciences, a crucial project partner that CalTrout has worked with for many years in our North Coast and Mount Shasta regions.

 As the project lead, CalTrout will coordinate all project partners for permitting and grant funding applications as we continue to build an implementation plan.
 CalTrout will lead the implementation effort and post project monitoring.
-McBain Associates is responsible for the technical designs for the project.
-Also involved in the project are PG&E, San Francisco Public Utilities Commission (SFPUC, the landowner), DeSilva Gates Aggregates (leases the land on one side of Alameda Creek from SFPUC for quarry operations), Hanford ARC, Alameda Creek Alliance, and more.
+Important project partners are PG&E, San Francisco Public Utilities Commission (landowner), DeSilva Gates Aggregates, Martin Marrietta Materials (both lease land on each side of Alameda Creek from SFPUC for quarry operations), Hanford ARC (restoration construction), Sequoia Ecological Consulting (biological compliance), Stantec Consulting Services (cultural compliance), National Oceanic and Atmospheric Administration (funder and NEPA lead), San Francisco Planning (CEQA lead), Alameda Creek Alliance, and more.
 If all goes according to plan, we expect project implementation to begin in summer 2025 and the fish will have access into the highest quality habitat remaining in the watershed in and upstream of Sunol Regional Park.

 Alameda Creek flows by and through hundreds of Bay Area residents’ backyards.
 This project will help build an even greater appreciation for the salmon and steelhead that have traveled all the way from the ocean.